Living with a jealous husband isn’t fun.

 In the letter to ‘RJ’ below (shared with permission), Anna details what it feels like when your jealous husband won’t stop harassing you about your past.

-Now, if you’re reading this and you’re the one struggling with retroactive jealousy, let me be clear: in sharing Anna’s letter, I’m not trying to “guilt” you, or trying to make you feel bad about your own behaviour.
-(If you’re anything like I used to be, you probably feel guilty about your behaviour already.)
+Now, if you’re reading this and you’re the one struggling with retroactive jealousy, let me be clear: in sharing Anna’s letter, I’m not trying to “guilt” you, or trying to make you feel bad about your own behavior.

 I just think it’s very important for sufferers of RJ to have a better understanding of the damage retroactive jealousy can cause to a relationship, and the hurt it causes to their partners.
 Looking back on my own experience of RJ, it took me far too long to really understand what I was doing to my partner.